Ryan's World the Movie: Titan Universe Adventure

-Ryan's World the Movie: Titan Universe Adventure is a 2024 American live-action animated superhero comedy film based on the YouTube channel Ryan's World, co-produced by Loann Kaji and Shion Kaji, Chris M. Williams as executive producer, directed by Albie Hecht (in his directorial debut), and written by Rose Frankel.
+Ryan's World the Movie: Titan Universe Adventure is a 2024 American live-action/animated superhero comedy film based on the YouTube channel Ryan's World, co-produced by Loann Kaji and Shion Kaji, Chris M. Williams as executive producer, directed by Albie Hecht (in his directorial debut), and written by Rose Frankel.
 It stars Ryan Kaji, Emma Kaji, Kate Kaji, Shion Kaji, and Loann Kaji as the titular YouTube channel family alongside Evangeline Lomelino and Dan Rhodes.
 In the film, Ryan jumps into a mystical superhero comic book to save his younger sisters, Emma and Kate.

 The film premiered at the Cleveland International Film Festival on April 6, 2024, and was released in theaters in the United States on August 16, 2024.
-It received negative reviews from critics and grossed $624,429.
+It received negative reviews from critics and grossed $624,429 on an estimated $10 million budget.

 Plot

 Ryan performs a magic trick with fellow YouTuber Dan Rhodes in a livestream.
 However, he finds out that his sisters Emma and Kate stole some magic goo he needed for the trick.
 After confronting his sisters for vandalizing his items, Ryan and his friend Aiden head to Dabgib Comics, where after doing a favor for Clark, the store's owner, they both get access to a secret room in the store.
 There, Ryan finds a comic book plagiarizing his work, which he steals.
 Ryan returns home, where he sees that Emma and Kate have vandalized another of his toys.
 He threatens to never play with his sisters ever again and storms away.
 Emma and Kate then notice the comic book starting to come to life, and upon opening the book, they are told by Dark Titan, who is disguised as a unicorn, to enter the comic book so they can impress Ryan.
 When Ryan attempts to apologize to his sisters, he finds out that they have entered the comic book, so he leaves Aiden behind and enters the comic book world to save his sisters.

 Upon entering the Titan Universe, Ryan transforms into the animated superhero, Red Titan, gaining superpowers that he uses to fight off a hoard of robots, who try and capture him.
 However, a bat named Stella saves Ryan, and the two team up to save Emma, Kate, and the Titan Universe.
 Meanwhile, Emma and Kate are now held captive by Dark Titan, locked away in a dungeon with Combo Panda and Alpha Lexa, two superheroes from the Titan Universe.
 Ryan encounters and defeats Dark Titan, allowing everyone held captive in the dungeon to escape.
 Emma and Kate, who have also gained superpowers, use their telepathy to devise a plan and help out Ryan, by tricking Dark Titan into destroying his lair and getting defeated in the process.
 After escaping, Ryan exclaims that Emma and Kate are too young to fight the "Big Bad", the true villain of the Titan Universe, and advises them to not join him.
 Meanwhile, Aiden tries to prevent Shion from realizing that his children are inside the comic book.